confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ## Visualizing Results

-This simulation was required a total of about 2.7 CPU-hours on our system, and was completed in under 30 minutes of actual time using multiple CPU cores.
+This simulation required a total of about 2.7 CPU-hours on our system, and was completed in under 30 minutes of actual time using multiple CPU cores.
 The output database (65MB) can be downloaded from the 120-open-frame-fatigue folder at [nitinol.app.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts), and requires Abaqus 2017 CAE or Viewer to post-process.

 We are only interested in visualizing the nitinol frame component, so we will first create a new display group.
 Select the nitinol part instance, and use this to replace the current selection.

 ![display-group](120-display-group.png)

 Since the actual model is just a fraction of the real geometry, it is helpful to mirror and pattern the model to visualize the full frame.
+Note that we mirror our single strut about the global YZ plane, then rotate about the global Z axis 16 times to represent the complete frame component.

 ![mirror-rotate](120-mirror-rotate.png)